PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-08 11:12:32
+Last updated: 2024-04-08 11:13:05
-Random Quote: People taking power who don't deserve it.
-It never ends well. - Jérôme
+Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -